jcomo/jcomo.github.io/_posts/2015-01-03-immutable-containers-using-python-metaclasses.md

 At the moment I put myself into that moderately experienced bucket.
 I'm pretty comfortable overall but I haven't had a chance to explore the more advanced areas of the language.
 Metaclasses are the first topic I wanted to dive into.

 ## Meta what?
 By definition, metaclasses are classes that describe and instantiate other classes.
 Cue the head exploding gif.
-It sounds pretty convulted but in reality it's not.
+It sounds pretty convoluted but in reality it's not.
 In python everything is an object.
 When you write a class definition, you are essentially defining the properties that each instance of the class will have.
 Similarly, with metaclasses you are defining the properties that each *class* will have.

 ## Metaclass uses
 Metaclasses are commonly used as class factories and as ways to add functionality to a class itself.
 Frameworks make use of this (eg. Django) and some libraries also use them.
 One example of a library is Mongokit.